top of page

 40.jpeg

-As already mentioned in the Outer Carton chapter, I have made a distinction between the different designs of the outer carton: the experimental K Ration and four different main types (with two sub types).
+As already mentioned in the Outer Carton section, I have made a distinction between the different designs of the outer carton: the experimental K Ration and four different main types (with two sub-types).

-In this chapter I will explain the compositions of the contents of the units, according to the types of outer carton design.
+In this chapter I will explain the various compositions of the unit contents, according to the types of outer carton design.

 Experimental K Ration